niufuren/ML-ENGINEERING-CHALLENGE/docs/machine_learning_component.md

 # Machine Learning Component

 For an enterprise machine learning system, it is worthwhile to add the following components to cover the lifecycle of machine learning system development.
-These components ard divided into critical parts and nice to have parts according to the impacts
+These components are divided into critical parts and nice to have parts according to the impacts.

 ## Critical components:
 * Model monitoring and reporting